Sub-Zero (Mortal Kombat): Reception

 Hyper's John Dewhurst opined that what contributed to the failure of Mythologies Sub-Zero is that Sub-Zero's character alone "isn't that interesting without Johnny Cage and Kitana to bounce off."
 GameDaily listed his appearance in Mortal Kombat Mythologies: Sub-Zero as one of his worst moments.
 On the other hand, IGN staff liked how Sub-Zero was given his own video game, noting him to be one of the series' most popular characters, and that "it offers gamers a new look at Sub Zero."
 Den of Geek praised his role in Mythologies Sub-Zero whereas the second Sub-Zero was noted for many of his actions such as his rivalry with Batman, as well as his role in the series such as his relationship with the Lin Kuei.
 The rivalry between Sub-Zero and Batman in Mortal Kombat vs. DC Universe was emphasized by IGN who noted that although both characters were extremely powerful, Sub-Zero's freezing skills were more entertaining than Batman's abilities.

 When it comes to voice acting, critics also found Steve Blum as one of the best actors in the franchise for his take on Sub-Zero and wished he would return in future installments.
-On the other hand, Dimitri Vegas' performance as Sub-Zero in Mortal Kombat 11 was the subject of heavy criticism for sounding "truly awful" according to Eurogamer as they noticed the celebrity is more skilled as a dee jay rather than voice acting.
+On the other hand, Dimitri Vegas' performance as Sub-Zero in Mortal Kombat 11 was the subject of heavy criticism, with Eurogamer describing it as "truly awful".
 Bleeding Cool noted fan response was negative too, to the point it was as bad as Ronda Rousey's performance as Sonya Blade in the same game.
 Instead, they preferred Blum.